CAAPIM/Microgateway/get-started/get-further/demo-with-live-api-creator/README.md

 *This step will typically be done by an end user*

-The public API is consumed from the ingress gateway securing and orchestrating backend microservice APIs.
+The public API is consumed from the edge gateway securing and orchestrating backend microservice APIs.

 - Get an OAuth token: